jzuritat/jzuritat.github.io/_pages/proyectos.md

 ---

-- "Electoral commitment and coalition policymaking in Latin American Legislatures", with John Polga-Hecimovich & Jason Eichorst.
+- "Electoral commitment and coalition policymaking in Latin American Legislatures", con John Polga-Hecimovich & Jason Eichorst.

 - "How policy positions and presidential approval influence the stability of pre-electoral coalitions."